John 3:16: Christian commentary

 John 3:16 has been popular for theology comments.
-In evangelist Andreas J. Köstenberger's opinion, the verse summarises central teachings in Christianity that are to put beliefs in Jesus, and "there is no middle ground: believing in the Son (resulting in eternal life) or refusing to believe (resulting in destruction) are the only options."
+In evangelist Andreas J. Köstenberger's opinion, the verse summarizes central teachings in Christianity that are to put beliefs in Jesus, and "there is no middle ground: believing in the Son (resulting in eternal life) or refusing to believe (resulting in destruction) are the only options."
 Christian philosopher William Lane Craig said the verse denotes salvation through Jesus only.
 According to theologian Paul T. Butler: "God, motivated by infinite love, sent His only son ... not to condemn but to save everyone who believes in His Son ...
 This text shows God loving us, not for His sake alone, but for our sakes."

 Biblical scholar F. F. Bruce interpreted John 3:16 that God has a limitless and universal love to all humans.
 Barrett noted that the salvation would only be advantageous whenever there is a belief in Jesus.
 Calvinist theologian D. A. Carson said the verse "makes it clear that, as applied to human beings, the love of God is not the consequence of their loveliness but of the sublime truth that 'God is love'."
 Theologian Robert E. Webber described it as "an invitation to embrace a sweeping story that encompassed the whole of history".
 Bible commentator J. Ramsey Michaels wrote: "God's intent is a saving intent, and the scope of his salvation is worldwide.
 His love for the whole human race expressed itself in the giving of his only Son [who would] die on the cross."

 Bruce Vawter, a Catholic priest, stated: "The only explanation that we shall ever have of the gift of eternal life made possible for us in the redemption achieved in Christ is the incredible love of God for the world."
 Anglican priest Leon Morris compared the idea of God's universal love with God's exclusive love to Jews, which is frequently mentioned in the Old Testament.
 He then concluded that "it is a distinctively Christian idea that God's love is wide enough to embrace all mankind.
 His love is not confined to any national group or any spiritual elite.
 It is a love which proceeds from the fact that He is love."
 Presbyterian pastor Lamar Williamson found that John 3:16 emphasises the significance of Jesus in Christianity as God the Son.
 Catholic theologian Neal M. Flanagan said that the verse is pivotal to the Johannine theology.